SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit3EssayOutlineForSushuJack.md

 ***

 In addition to the sheer technical and economic prowess brought by industrialization, the 19th century also engendered a new wave of governance that rapidly enabled the growth of new, powerful nations.
 Throughout Europe, "Statesmen ... were using warfare and civic nationalism to forge new nation-states" (Mason Ch.
 7) like that of Germany and Italy — creating soon-to-be dominant players on world power balance.
 The process Civic nationalism is hugely effective partly due to the duality of control it offers.
+Firstly, nationalism ensures the unity of a nation-state for it controls the national uniformity not under forced rule but under a shared identity: "This se

-Firstly, C "Civic nationalism [is] directed from the top" (Mason Ch.
+"Civic nationalism [is] directed from the top" (Mason Ch.
 7), allowing seat of power to directly implement actions